david2am/vote-app-react/README.md

-# Guide To Reproduce This Template With Vite
+# Guide To Reproduce This Template

-Feel free to remove this file in your project
+Feel free to remove this file from your project

-## Build your vite template project, run:
+## Build a vite template from React and Typescript
 ```
 // cmd or bash

 npm init vite@latest

 /* Follow the steps to use React and Typescript */
 ```